ithacaxyz/odyssey-examples/chapter1/delegate-p256/README.md

 anvil --odyssey
 ```

-Anvil automatically generates dev accounts for us deployed on the local chain, for the example below we will be using dev account with address `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266` and private key `0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`
+Anvil automatically generates pre-funded dev accounts, for the example below we will be using dev account with address `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266` and private key `0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`

 - Now generate a P256 private and public key pair using the python script in the repo